Loss of Depth Perception

 Impaired depth perception also interferes with one 's ability to drive safely because it is difficult to judge distance between cars or to a stop light.

-Loss of depth perception can interfere with everyday activities such as pouring a glass of water or threading a needle.
+Loss of depth perception can interfere with everyday activities such as pouring a glass of water so it doesn't overflow or threading a needle.

-Playing ball with your child or grandchild can be difficult as one tries to judge distance when catching or throwing a ball.
+Playing ball with your child or grandchild can be difficult as one tries to judge distance when catching or throwing.

 Strategies for dealing with loss of depth perception include improved lighting and increased contrast.